-It is the responsibility of all staff and system partners within the board to initiate and implement pre-emptive measures and/or develop plans to prevent incidents resulting from the behaviour of students.
-Utilizing behaviour data collection methods to inform behaviour and safety supports and/or interventions, while also monitoring employee incidents of injury and/or concerns about the behaviour of students is necessary to minimize further occurrences.

-The following steps will be taken annually to monitor the area of employee injury due to the behaviour of a student:

-- All Employee Injury Reports will be forwarded to the Human Resources Department. - Reports identifying aggressive behaviour will be reported to the Joint Occupational Health and Safety Committee.

-Monthly reports will be provided to the Joint Occupational Health and Safety Committee to monitor the implementation of this procedure and make the necessary recommendations to the employer.
+- 9.1.
+It is the responsibility of all employees and system partners within Grand Erie to initiate and implement pre-emptive measures and/or develop plans to prevent incidents resulting from the behaviour of students.
+Utilizing behaviour data collection methods to inform behaviour and safety supports and/or interventions, while also monitoring employee incidents of injury and/or concerns about the behaviour of students is necessary to minimize further occurrences. - 9.2.
+The following steps will be taken annually to monitor the area of employee injury due to the behaviour of a student: - All Employee Injury Reports will be forwarded to Human Resources. - Reports identifying aggressive behaviour will be reported to the Joint Occupational Health and Safety Committee. - 9.3.
+Monthly reports will be provided to the JOHSC to monitor the implementation of this procedure and make the necessary recommendations to the employer.

-Reference:
+Reference(s):

+- Occupational Health and Safety Act, R.S.O.
+1990, c.
+O.1

+- Occupational Health and Safety Act; Work Refusal for Workplace Violence -Regulation 857

+- Education Act, R.S.O.
+1990, c.
+E.2

+- Exclusion of Students Policy (SO-32)

-- Occupational Health & Safety Act - Occupational Health & Safety Act; Work Refusal for Workplace Violence Regulation 857 - Education Act Part 13; Behaviour, Discipline & Safety - Exclusion of Students Policy (SO-32) - Code of Conduct Policy (SO-12) - Workplace Violence Policy (HR-8) - Employee Injury Reporting and Investigation Procedure (HR-121) - Regulations for Industrial Establishments Regulations 851 Section 43 - Right to Refuse Unsafe Work (Administrative Memo 27)
+- Exclusion of Students Procedure (SO-032)

+- Code of Conduct Policy (SO-12)

+- Code of Conduct Procedure (SO-012) - Workplace Violence Policy (HS-02) - Workplace Violence Procedure (HS-002) - Employee Injury Reporting and Investigation Procedure (HS-006) - Regulations for Industrial Establishments Regulations 851 Section 43 - Right to Refuse Unsafe Work (Administrative Memo 27)